nqminds/nqm-package-minimal/README.md

 Skeleton for a minimal universal JS package.

 This framework allows you to write code for use in both nodejs and browser environments.
+It is also useful if you like writing ES6-style code but are tied to a nodejs version that doesn't fully support all the features.

 ## configure